NovaliX-Dev/huffman_format/README.md

 - There are no documentation on the public function of that library

 On top of that, this format has several limitations :
-- This format can't be streamed when compressing data, as it requires one pass to count the amount of each bytes in a source and then another pass to compress that source
+- The input source can't be streamed when compressing data, as it requires one pass to count the amount of each bytes in a source and then another pass to compress that source
 - The compression of folders are not supported, only individual files
 - No encryption, no integrity checks, only the bare minimum infos